santa-teresa-costa-rica

 Getting to Santa Teresa by car

 If you are coming from Tamarindo, you can follow the paved road via the east coast which takes about 3,5 – 4 hours to get to Santa Teresa.
-But if you’re in for an off road adventure and you have a 4×4, then route 162 is a lot of fun.
-You’ll have to cross a few rivers here, so don’t go in rainy season or after heavy spontaneous rainfall.
+But if you’re in for an off-road adventure and you have a 4×4, then Route 162 is a lot of fun.
+You’ll have to cross a few rivers here, so don’t go in the rainy season or after heavy spontaneous rainfall.
 The rivers might be too deep to cross.

 Ferry schedule

-The ferry schedule from Puntarenas to Paquera is as following.
+The ferry schedule from Puntarenas to Paquera is as follows.

 Puntarenas – Paquera: 7 AM, 10 AM, 12:30 PM, 3 PM and 6 PM.